ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/02-Lists/03-doubly-linked-list.md

     return this;
   }

-  // remove from the end of list pop() {
+  // remove from end of list
+  pop() {
     if (!this.head) return undefined;